Key Points:

 SkyJump, which is far too intense for me, is a popular option and commonly sells out days in advance – Book early.

-Not included in the traditional ride packages, SkyJump pricing starts at $129.99.
+Not included in the traditional ride packages, SkyJump pricing starts at $129.99, but jumps to $169.99 on weekends.

-Participants “have the opportunity” to leap off of the tower, 829 feet from the ground in a controlled free fall that reaches speeds up to 40mph.
+Participants “have the opportunity” to leap off the tower, 829 feet from the ground, in a controlled free fall that reaches speeds up to 40mph.

 Here’s the plank you jump off of: